marcelkmfst/vWAN-HEC/vwansaphec.md

 The primary VNet is provisioned within the Azure Region West Europe.
 Another VNet is provisioned within the North Europe Azure Region.
 A global VNet peering is established between those two networks in order to allow replication traffic to flow between the two regions.

-Interconnect SAP HEC environment with Azure Virtual WAN While it is possible to treat the SAP HEC environment as branches and connect them by setting up Azure VPN Gateways and establish IPSEC Tunnels, the recommended method is to leverage an Azure vWAN VNet connection.
-An Azure vWAN VNet connection establishes a peering between an VNet and an virtual WAN Hub Network.
-The virtual WAN HUB Router instances route traffic to and from the connected VNet to all other VNets and branches.
+## Interconnect SAP HEC environment with Azure Virtual WAN
+While it is possible to treat the SAP HEC environment as branches and connect them by setting up Azure VPN Gateways and establish IPSEC Tunnels, the recommended method is to leverage an Virtual WAN connection.
+An Virtual WAN VNet connection establishes a peering between an VNet and an Virtual WAN Hub Network.
+The Virtual WAN HUB Router instances route traffic to and from the connected VNet to all other VNets and branches.
 There is no requirement to provision Virtual Network Gateways.
 An Virtual WAN VNet Connection can be established even if the VNet is not in the same Azure Active Directory (AAD) Tenant hence it can be used to interconnect a SAP HEC environment.
-Fore more information on how to establish a Virtual WAN VNet connection across tenants see
+For more information on how to establish a Virtual WAN VNet connection across tenants see [Connect cross-tenant VNets to a Virtual WAN Hub](https://docs.microsoft.com/en-us/azure/virtual-wan/cross-tenant-vnet).

+> [!WARNING]
+> Advertising a default route to the Virtual WAN Connection of the SAP HEC Virtual Networks is not supported and can result in SAP HEC service unavailability.

+### Interconnect SAP HEC environment with Single Virtual WAN Hub
+The below diagram shows a scenario where a DR enabled SAP HEC environment is connected to a single Virtual WAN Hub via Virtual WAN VNet connections.
+While still being owned & managed by SAP, the provided services are available within the customer environment like customer owned ones.
+Depending on the customer requirements and the routing configuration, the SAP HEC services can made reachable from  all connected branches, mobile users and customer VNets or only from specific ones.
+For more  information about Virtual WAN Routing see [About virtual hub routing](https://docs.microsoft.com/en-us/azure/virtual-wan/about-virtual-hub-routing#:~:text=%20Please%20consider%20the%20following%20when%20configuring%20Virtual,via%20Azure%20Firewall%20is%20currently%20not...%20More).

+### Interconnect SAP HEC environment with multiple Virtual WAN Hubs
+In order to protect against rare the scenario where the primary SAP HEC VNet and the Virtual WAN Hub to which it is connected becomes unavailable, multiple Virtual WAN Hubs and connections are required.

+This architecture follows the recommended approach where a combination of multiple Hubs and connections are used.
+In this example, the SAP HEC primary VNet is connected to a Virtual WAN Hub in West Europe.
+The secondary VNet is provisioned in the paired Azure Region North Europe and is connected to a Virtual WAN Hub in North Europe.
+With this configuration, connected branches and VNets would be able to reach the SAP provided Services in both regions.
+If SAP HEC operations initiate a failover, all connected branches, mobile users and VNets can connect to the SAP HEC Services at the DR Site.
+However, if the Virtual WAN Hub in West Europe would also become unavailable, all branches connected would not be able to reach the SAP HEC services in North Europe.
+In order to protect against this scenario, branches should always be connected to both Hubs.
+Redundant connections ensure that connectivity to the SAP HEC services (and other virtual WAN connections like Branch to Branch) succeed even if a virtual WAN Hub is unavailable.

 > [!IMPORTANT]
-> You cannot connect an Azure Virtual Network to two Azure vWAN Hubs.
+> You cannot connect a VNet to two Virtual WAN Hubs.

-Site-2-Site VPN
+Connect cross-tenant VNets to a Virtual Wan hub Site-2-Site VPN
 This option interconnects the SAP environment as branches to Azure virtual WAN.
 Within the SAP managed Virtual Networks, Azure Virtual Networks Gateway are provisioned and IPSec Tunnels are established between the redundant Azure virtual WAN Gateways provisioned in the Hub and the redundant Azure VPN Gateways in the SAP Virtual Network.
-Fore information on howto configure
+Fore information on how to configure

 [!NOTE]
 Inter-hub with firewall is currently not supported.
 Traffic between hubs will move directly bypassing the Azure Firewall in each hub.